 This lesson includes:

 - Using Boolean operations to perform quick parametric edits and avoid re-inventing the wheel.

 - Using Boolean operations to eliminate unnecessary geometry complexity by filling internal cavities.

-- Design automation.
+- Design automation and simplification.

 - Quick bulk edits and revisions.

 - Alternate position views.

 - This lesson will help users adopt the new tools in configuration management, and:

 - Reduce the need to create new configurations .

 - Study the movement of your assemblies with ease.